Psycho-Pirate/Ammu-Nation/Readme.md

 # Gun Shop Management System
 This is an interactive gun shop management system which uses file handling and concepts of OOP to carry out purchases.

-# Note
+It also includes some animations.
+The screenshots can be found in the respective folder.

-This program uses some header files which are now obsolete (like dos.h and graphics.h).
+The original version was made on Turbo C++ and uses some header files which are now obsolete (like dos.h and graphics.h).
 Hence it runs only on DOSBox.

+The linux version is modified to run on most of the widely used compiler programs especially the gnome terminal.